 Empaths have a tendency to openly feel what is outside of them more so than what is inside of them.
 This can cause empaths to ignore their own needs.
-In general an empath is non-violent, non-aggressive and leans more towards being the peacemaker.
+In general, an empath is non-violent, non-aggressive, and leans more towards being the peacemaker.
 Any area filled with disharmony creates an uncomfortable feeling in an empath.

 The downside is that empaths may bottle up emotions and build barriers sky-high so as to not let others know of their innermost thoughts and/or feelings.
 This withholding of emotional expression can be a direct result of a traumatic experience, an expressionless upbringing, or simply being told as a child, “Children are meant to be seen and not heard!”

 Without a doubt, this emotional withholding can be detrimental to one’s health, for the longer one’s thoughts and/or emotions aren’t released, the more power they build.
-The thoughts and/or emotions can eventually becoming explosive, if not crippling.
+The thoughts and/or emotions can eventually become explosive, if not crippling.
 The need to express oneself honestly is a form of healing and a choice open to all.
-To not do so can result in a breakdown of the person and result in mental/emotional instability or the creation of a physical ailment, illness or disease.
+To not do so can result in a breakdown of the person and result in mental/emotional instability or the creation of a physical ailment, illness, or disease.

-Empaths are sensitive to TV, videos, movies, news and broadcasts.
-Violence or emotional dramas depicting shocking scenes of physical or emotional pain inflicted on adults, children or animals can bring an empath easily to tears.
+Empaths are sensitive to TV, videos, movies, news, and broadcasts.
+Violence or emotional dramas depicting shocking scenes of the physical or emotional pain inflicted on adults, children, or animals can bring an empath easily to tears.
 At times, they may feel physically ill or choke back the tears.

-Empaths may be excellent storytellers due to an endless imagination, inquisitive minds and ever-expanding knowledge.
+Empaths may be excellent storytellers due to an endless imagination, inquisitive minds, and ever-expanding knowledge.
 They can be old romantics at heart and very gentle.
 They may also be the “keepers” of ancestral knowledge and family history.
 If not the obvious family historians, they may be the ones who listen to the stories passed down and possess the majority of the family history.
-Not surprisingly, they may have started or possess a family tree.
+Not surprisingly, they may have started or possessed a family tree.

 They have a broad interest in music to suit their many expressive temperaments, and others can query how empaths can listen to one style of music, and within minutes, change to something entirely different.
 Lyrics within a song can have adverse, powerful effects on empaths, especially if it is relevant to a recent experience.
 In these moments, it is advisable for empaths to listen to music without lyrics, to avoid playing havoc with their emotions!